Sarah McInerney

-Sarah McInerney (born 2 April 1981) is an Irish radio and TV presenter and reporter, notable for her work with RTÉ, TV3 / Virgin Media One and Newstalk, and a print journalist, notably having worked with the Sunday Tribune and the Sunday Times.
-From County Galway and with a degree in journalism from Dublin City University, as of April 2021 she presents RTÉ's main commute-time radio programme, Drivetime, and is a co-presenter of RTÉ's flagship current affairs TV programme, Prime Time.
+Sarah McInerney (born 4 March 1981) is an Irish journalist employed by RTÉ, where she has been the co-presenter of Drivetime and Prime Time.

 Early life and education

 Born to two school teachers, and growing up in Barna, County Galway, McInerney attended Salerno Girls Secondary School in Salthill, Galway.
-She then pursued a place at Dublin City University (DCU) for a four-year B.A. in Journalism - she has since said that this was by mistake, as she really wanted to learn how to write fiction.
-Her course did include a term at Boston University studying fiction writing but her lecturer did not recommend a career as a general creative writer but as a playwright or actor.
-She finished her course in summer 2003, graduating later that year.
+She completed a degree in journalism at Dublin City University in 2003.
+She has since said that this was by mistake, as she really wanted to learn how to write fiction.
+Her course included a term at Boston University studying fiction writing, but her lecturer did not recommend a career as a general creative writer but as a playwright or actor.